-change in the volume of reservoir; (b) The project activity is implemented in an existing reservoir, where the volume of reservoir is increased and the power density of the project activity is greater than 4 W/m2; (c) The project activity results in new reservoirs and the power density of the power plant, is greater than 4 W/m2.
-13 Methodological criteria (cogeneration) systems The VPA does not involve installation/operation of combined heat and power (cogeneration) systems.
+the volume of reservoir is increased and the power density of the project activity is greater than 4 W/m2; (c) The project activity results in new reservoirs and the power density of the power plant, is greater than 4 W/m2.
+13 Methodological criteria (cogeneration) systems are not eligible under this category. combined heat and power (cogeneration) systems.
 Thus, this criterion is not applicable.
 14 Methodological criteria renewable and non- renewable components (e.g. a wind/diesel unit), the eligibility limit of 15 renewable components).
 Thus, this criterion is not applicable.
-15 Methodological criteria 3 The VPA does not involve retrofit or replacement of an existing renewable
+15 Methodological criteria involve retrofit or replacement of an existing renewable electricity electricity generation unit.
+Thus, this criterion is not

-- electricity generation unit.
-Thus, this criterion is not applicable.
-16 Methodological criteria activities that involve the addition of renewable electricity generation units to an existing 11
+16 Methodological criteria activities that involve the addition of renewable electricity generation units to an existing renewable electricity